AncutaMorarasu/star-wars/README.md

 The app lets you navigate through Star Wars movies, characters and planets and discover details about them.
 It makes use of master-detail relationships in order to navigate from one element to the other.

 SW uses media queries for mobile responsiveness.
-The forms that let you fill in information about new elements are for demonstration purposes as the API does not offer this functionality.
+The forms that let you fill in information about new elements are for demonstration purposes only as the API does not offer this functionality.
+User experience is improved by the addition of a loading spinner that persists on the pages until data is loaded from the API.

 ## Technologies